 Get answers to your child support questions: How is child support calculated?
 What happens to child support after remarriage?
 Can child support ever increase or decrease?
 What about child emancipation?
 And more.
-Here are answers to these and many other common questions about child support in New Jersey, provided by the skilled and knowledgeable attorneys at Weinberger Divorce & Family Law Group.
+Here are answers to these and many other common questions about child support in New Jersey, provided by the skilled and knowledgeable attorneys at Weinberger Divorce & Family Law Group, LLC.

 Please note that our answers fall under New Jersey jurisdiction and may not apply to you should your family law or divorce legal issue be located out of the state of New Jersey.